sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 If you’re familiar with traditional spreadsheet tools, such as Excel, you are likely to associate data and formulas with individual cells.
 While Sigma tables are very spreadsheet-like, data is managed at the column level rather than at the individual cell level.
 This means actions such as calculations and formatting changes are applied to every cell in a column.

 Managing data at the column level ensures consistency and accuracy, preventing common errors across large and ever-growing sets of data.

-We will be working with some common sales data from our fictitious company `Plugs Electronics`, reusing content we created in the QuickStart “Fundamentals 1: Getting Around”.

 ### Prerequisites
 <ul>